siddhubansod/Amazon_sales_report_project/README.md

 Analyze and Provide Insights on Amazon Sales Report

 Problem Description:

-The provided dataset contains informaƟon about sales transacƟons on Amazon, including details such as order ID, date, status, fulfilment method, sales channel, product category, size, quantity, amount, shipping details, and more.
+The provided dataset contains informaƟon about sales transactions on Amazon, including details such as order ID, date, status, fulfilment method, sales channel, product category, size, quantity, amount, shipping details, and more.
 The objective is to conduct a comprehensive analysis of the data and extract actinonable insights to support business decision-making.

-Key ObjecƟves:
+Key Objectives:

 1. Sales Overview: Understand the overall sales performance, trends, and paƩerns over Ɵme.
 2. Product Analysis: Analyze the distribution of product categories, sizes, and quanƟƟes sold to identify popular products.